Post-COVID-19 Changes in Field Service Management

 Last year pushed “uberization” to the forefront of many industries.
 At the same time, 2020 saw a decrease in the importance of call center agents/ dispatchers, providing direct communication between the service ordering party and the executor.

 Customers are now getting used to having quick responses when ordering a cab or changing their tariff plans.
 FSM has to adapt to that trend as well.
-Customers and technicians want to see the result of enquiries within seconds.
+Customers and technicians want to see the result of inquiries within seconds.
 Modern FSM platforms can respond rapidly to service demands requested by customers through a web portal or a dedicated mobile app, and assign technicians in real time.

-FSM solutions can act as a broker between technicians and customers, in exactly the same way as in the very popular ride-hailing app, where the executing party can be informed about a new order and respond to the request immediately.
+FSM solutions can act as a broker between technicians and customers in exactly the same way as in the very popular ride-hailing app, where the executing party can be informed about a new order and respond to the request immediately.

 Remote expertise